suppqt/ha_mars_hydro/README.md

 ## Mars Hydro Cloud Integration
 This integration communicates with the Mars Hydro Cloud and controls and monitors your Mars Hydro light devices through Home Assistant.

+## Additional Note
+Since i only own one device and it's an FC3000 Light, i was only able to get the api response for that one device and work with that.
+Anyway in case you have one light and its controlled by the Bluetooth Stick you are good to go :)
+I've no idea how multiple devices are getting responsed within the API or other devices like Fans and so on.
+Maybe i get the possibity to get access to another account someday for testing so i can add support for more devices (multiple lights might work already)

 ## Background
 - This integration is designed for **Mars Hydro FC...** and other compatible models that are running with the Bluetooth USB Stick.
 - It allows you to control the light's brightness, control the switch, and retrieve the brightness sensor value for your device.